 Getting back to David Blaine, you’ll never see any reference to the paranormal on his website or on the Internet for that matter.
 Blaine has performed amazing feats in his career but not once does he elevate himself to grandiosity.
 I’d say, he is far more amazing for the fact that he is human.
 Unlike Geller, who resorts to simple parlor tricks that have been around for ages, Blaine has pushed the envelope for magicians, setting a far, far higher bar for others to follow.
 When you compare the two, it is easy to see who has made a larger contribution to magic.

-James Randi took alot of heat for exposing Geller who filed several law suits against him, making it clear that Geller’s paranormal and psycho powers weren’t helpful in court as they neither failed to alert him of Randi nor were able to assist him in all of the cases he lost!
+Of all the pseudo psychics out there, James Randi took a particular interest in exposing Uri Geller, most likely due to the exposure and fame he was receiving in the 70s and 80s.
+Randi took alot of heat for exposing Geller, who filed several law suits against James Randi, making it clear that Geller’s paranormal and psychic powers weren’t very useful in court as they neither failed to alert him of the impending lawsuit nor were able to assist him in the many court cases he lost!

-The biggest shock of the Randi – Geller affair is that his cringeworthy blunder on live television didn’t hurt his stardom as one would think.
-I feel he was saved by the lack of technology and communication tools available in the 70s; it appears he’d be quickly ruined, were this 2018.
-After the Carson show Geller continued to rise to success and still has a following to this day.
-I’ll give Uri Geller a very small bit of recongnition for donating some of his money to charity, although it’s a drop in the bucket compared to the fortune he’s made.
+The biggest shock of the entire Randi – Geller affair is that the cringeworthy blunder on live television didn’t hurt Uri Geller’s stardom as one would think.
+I feel Geller was saved by the lack of technology and communication tools available in the 70s; were this 2018, he would have been quickly ruined.
+Despite the Carson show bumble, Geller continued to rise to success and still has a following to this day.
+To give credit where it’s due, I do respect Geller for donating some of his funds to charity, although it’s a drop in the bucket compared to the fortune he’s made off of people’s ignorance.

-This leads to the sad conclusion of exposing these modern day snake oil salesman, namely that despite all efforts to combat these hucksters, there will always willing victims.
-It explains why despite being exposed, Geller continues to have a following, that you will still see fortune teller storefronts (trust me people do go to them otherwise they would find another line of work).
-The fact you see a series like Ghosthunters still being produced or witness successful movies like the Blair Witch Project shows that despite having access to all the information in the world at the touch of our fingertips, there are still those who fall for this stuff, or in the words of the famous P.T.
-Barnum, a sucker is born every day.
+This leads to the sad conclusion of exposing these modern day snake oil salesman, namely that despite all efforts to combat these hucksters, PT Barnum’s famous quote still holds true today.
+It explains why despite being exposed time and time again by James Randi, Uri Geller continues to have a following, that you will still see fortune teller storefronts (trust me people do go to them otherwise they would find another line of work).
+The fact you see a series like Ghosthunters still being produced or witness successful movies like the Blair Witch Project shows that despite having access to all the information in the world at the touch of our fingertips, there are still those who fall for this stuff.

 In spite of this, Mr. Randi has proven that in the never ending battle between good and evil, someone will always rise to the challenge.